 The Order of the Sisters of St. Anne came to Denver in 1929 from Boston.
 They worked in St. Andrew's Parish and The Oakes Home before moving to their present location at 2701 South York Street.
 Their original property was given to them by The Junior League of Denver in 1931.
 Prior to becoming a convent, the land was used as a farm.
 Today one of the classrooms and the faculty room are the only remaining parts of the original farmhouse.

 In 1931, Ascension Church gave the Sisters the camp in Indian Hills.
-Currently, the 17 acres in Indian Hills are used for some school, church and community related functions.
+Currently, the 15 and a half acres in Indian Hills are used for some school, church and community related functions.

 Until 1950, the Sisters operated a convalescent home for children.
 The present school was started in 1950 with kindergarten and first grade.
 More grades were added until 1967 when the school became incorporated.
 At that time a Board of Trustees was selected to assist the Sisters in conducting school business.

-By December, 1969, the classroom building was completed in order to accomodate the school's growing student body.
+By December, 1969, the classroom building was completed in order to accommodate the school's growing student body.
 Seventh grade was added in 1975 and by 1978 the middle school program was fully established.

 The seventh grade class rooms were built in 1983.